D0d0d/ConGraph/README.md

 # ConGraph
-Basic experiment with graphic in console.
+Basic experiment with raster graphic in console.